Democrats Breathe Sigh Of Relief After Tuesday's Primaries

 In California's 39th district, the district Democrats were most concerned about beforehand, not only did a Democrat advance, but Washington operatives' preferred candidate, Gil Cisneros, made it through.
 The district is one of seven held by the GOP that Hillary Clinton won in the state.
 Its unique demographics make it a real target for Democrats.
 The district is majority nonwhite – Latinos make up a third of residents while Asians make up slightly less than that.
 Democrats advanced Cisneros, who is Latino, and Republicans put through a vaunted candidate of their own, Young Kim, who finished first (slightly ahead of Cisneros) and is Asian.

 It was a tight race in California's 48th district.
 Who makes it through will likely take some time to figure out.
-The top spot went to incumbent Dana Rohrabacher, who Democrats see as very vulnerable.
+The top spot went to incumbent Dana Rohrabacher, whom Democrats see as very vulnerable.
 Currently, two Democrats are separated by just 73 votes out of 105,000 total cast.
 And a Republican is just 1 percentage point behind them.

-Also, Republicans were also concerned they might get shut out for the two big statewide offices –governor and U.S. Senate.
+Also, Republicans were also concerned they might get shut out for the two big statewide offices — governor and U.S. Senate.
 It didn't happen in the governor's race, which will likely help turnout for the GOP in the fall.
 And President Trump is taking a measure of credit for that Wednesday morning:

 Great night for Republicans!
 Congratulations to John Cox on a really big number in California.
 He can win.
 Even Fake News CNN said the Trump impact was really big, much bigger than they ever thought possible.
 So much for the big Blue Wave, it may be a big Red Wave.
 Working hard!— Donald J. Trump (@realDonaldTrump) June 6, 2018